physycom/json_to_geojson/README.md

 }
 ```

-More details can be found in our technical description of the file formats (document still not published)
+More details can be found in our technical description of the file formats published [here](https://github.com/physycom/file_format_specifications/blob/master/formati_file.md)